knpuniversity/oauth/knpu/refresh-token.rst

 --------------

 Fortunately, OAuth comes with an awesome idea called refresh tokens.
-If you have a refresh token, you can use it to get a fresh access token.
+If you have a refresh token, you can use it to get a new access token.
 Not all OAuth servers support refresh tokens.
 Facebook, for example, allows you to get long-lived access tokens, with an expiration of 60 days.
 But those are really just access tokens, and when they expire, you'll need to send the